 - According to HUD Guidelines, Deferred student loans are no longer exempt from debt to income ratio calculations

 - Only fully amortized monthly payments on an extended payment plan can be used for student loan payments to calculate debt to income ratios on FHA Loans

 Debt to Income Ratio Calculations

-- On a monthly income of $3,333.33, a mortgage borrower can theoretically afford a monthly housing expense of $3,333.33 x 0.469% which yields $1,563.33 per month.
+On a monthly income of $3,333.33, the borrower can theoretically afford a monthly housing expense of $3,333.33 x 0.469% which yields $1,563.33 per month:

-- This mortgage payment would include principal, interest, taxes, and insurance.
+- This mortgage payment would include principal, interest, taxes, and insurance

-- For the back end ratio, his total monthly expenses are $1,563.33 mortgage + $200.00 credit card payments which would yield $1,763.33.
+- For the back end ratio, his total monthly expenses are $1,563.33 mortgage + $200.00 credit card payments which would yield $1,763.33

 - Now the back end ratio is calculated by taking the housing payment plus all other monthly debt payments which is $1,763.33

-This borrower will no longer qualify for a home loan if he were to have an additional $700.00 a month car payment.
+This borrower will no longer qualify for a home loan if he were to have an additional $700.00 a month car payment:

-- The $700.00 per month car payment is equivalent to a $140,000 mortgage payment.
+- The $700.00 per month car payment is equivalent to a $140,000 mortgage payment

 - For homebuyers who are planning on purchasing a home in the near future, the best advice I can give is to hold off on buying a vehicle until they close on their home loan

 How To Get Monthly Amortized Monthly Payment On Student Loans